In our perpetual quest to ditch plastic, we’ve tried all kinds of unconventional beauty products. If you’re reading this, you can probably relate.

 Ethique St Clements Shampoo Bar Soap

-If you have oily hair, then Ethique’s Saint Clements shampoo bar soap is for you.
+If you have oily hair, then Ethique’s Saint Clements vegan shampoo bar is for you.
 The brand uses Lime and Orange oils to balance your scalp oil production and clean your hair.
 You won’t even need a conditioner as the soap has humectants which draw moisture to your hair.

 Join them on the #giveupthebottle journey.